Skip to content

 Both ORCA Computing and QCi utilize photonic technology.
 QCi differentiates itself with a focus on room-temperature, low-power, and affordable quantum photonics products aimed at broader accessibility, whereas ORCA emphasizes full-stack systems for specific advanced AI and optimization use cases.

-+Is ORCA Computing free?
+Is ORCA Computing yours?